top of page

 Potential Side Effects

 Vetoryl is generally safe for most dogs, especially if they're started on a low dose.
-Occasionally, serious side effects can occur, including bloody diarrhea, collapse, severe sodium/potassium imbalance, and destruction of the adrenal gland.
-If your dog develops any signs of illness, such as lethargy, vomiting, diarrhea, loss of appetite, or shaking, stop treatment immediately and seek veterinary care.
+Occasionally, serious side effects, such as collapse, severe sodium/potassium imbalance, and damage to the adrenal gland, can occur.
+If your dog develops any signs of illness, such as vomiting, diarrhea, loss of appetite, or shaking, stop treatment immediately and seek veterinary care.
 These are signs that cortisol may be falling too low, which can lead to a life-threatening emergency.
-When side effects do occur, you're encouraged to report them to Dechra and to the FDA, or the agency that regulates veterinary medicine in your country.
-Reporting information can be found at the end of this post.
+For information about stopping and restarting Vetoryl, please see our article, Protocol for Stopping and Restarting Vetoryl (trilostane).

 Precautions for Dogs